lmu-osc/Introduction-Simulations-in-R/simulate.md

 The proportion of correctly rejected null hypotheses in the simulation is close to `0.8`, which is what we would expect.

-***

 Using simulations for power analysis is not really necessary for simple examples like a t-test, though it is useful to check your understanding.

-When analyses become complex and it is hard or impossible to determine a sample size analytically (i.e. you can't calculate it, or there's no suitable function to use), then simulations are an indespensible tool.
+When analyses become complex and it is hard or impossible to determine a sample size analytically (i.e. you can't calculate it, or there's no suitable function to use), then simulations are an indispensible tool.

 ***